lucamongy/registroelettronico/README.md

 # registroelettronico
-Just some playing around with Python classes
+Just some playing around with Python classes and NoSQL Json DB